Adderall Abuse, Addiction, & Treatment Methods

 Many withdrawal symptoms occur when people decide to go cold turkey – these include:

 - Dry mouth and dehydration

 - Short-term memory loss

-Of course, not everyone who uses Adderall has an addiction.
-While it’s use can be a slippery slope, there’s a fine line between needing Adderall to function normally and using it once in a while to help increase productivity.
-As a consequence, spotting when someone has an addiction to the substance can be difficult.
+While the use of the drug can be a slippery slope, there is a fine line between needing Adderall to function normally and using it once in a while to experience the desired effects, such as increased productivity.

 Adderall addiction: intervention and next steps

-Staging an intervention for someone addicted to Adderall may sound like a drastic measure, but it could save their life and help them achieve sobriety, greater happiness and better health.
-It could also improve the lives of those around the addicted person.
+Staging an intervention for someone addicted to Adderall may sound like a drastic measure, but it could save a person’s life and help them achieve sobriety, long-term happiness and better health outcomes.

-This form of therapy helps to change a person’s drug use expectations and behaviors’, and also helps to manage triggers and stress to prevent future drug use.
+This form of treatment changes a person’s drug use, expectations and behaviors’, and manages triggers and stress to prevent future drug use and relapse.